What Is the 220 Minus Age Formula?

 Well-trained athletes: Many athletes have MHRs significantly higher than age-predicted values.
 This is partly genetic and partly the result of years of training that has maintained cardiac output capacity better than age-matched sedentary peers.

 Women: Research by Gulati et al. (2010) found that the standard formula overestimates MHR in younger women and underestimates it in older women, and proposed a sex-specific formula (206 − 0.88 × age) as more accurate for female populations.
+Use the Gulati formula calculator to get a women-specific estimate and training zones.

 People on beta-blockers: These medications directly lower maximum heart rate.
 Formula-derived zones are meaningless for people on beta-blockers; perceived exertion or clinical guidance should guide training intensity instead.